BerlinSky/athena-template/README.md

 # Web Application Starter Kit

-### Create a site menu template: site-menu-2.html
+### Create a site menu template: site-menu-3.html

-### Branch: site-menu-2
+### Branch: site-menu-3

 ### Design goals:
-In the mobile mode: Construct a menu with accordion on the category level, so the user can expand or collapse menu categories.
+In the desktop mode: Create an animated menu.

 ### Steps to use the starter kit